chjj/tiny/README.md

 ## How Tiny works...

-node-tiny takes advantage of the fact that, normally, when you query for records in a database, you're only comparing small properties (<1kb) in the query itself.
+Tiny takes advantage of the fact that, normally, when you query for records in a database, you're only comparing small properties (<128b) in the query itself.
 For example, when you query for articles on a weblog, you'll usually only be comparing the timestamp of the article, the title, the author, the category, the tags, etc. - pretty much everything except the content of